Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Introduction

 \section{Introduction}

-Blockchain technology establishes a decentralized, trustworthy distributed ledger system by integrating a peer-to-peer (P2P) network, a consensus mechanism and a robust cryptographic framework\cite{nakamoto2008bitcoin}.
-The security and integrity of this framework are fundamentally underpinned by classical cryptographic primitives.
-At its core, asymmetric encryption provides secure identity authentication.
-Each node possesses a public-private key pair; the public key serves as its network identifier.
-On this foundation, digital signatures guarantee the integrity and non-repudiation of transactions.
-A transaction is validated by a signature generated with the sender's private key, which any node can verify using the corresponding public key.
-These cryptographic guarantees are essential for the trusted operation of any blockchain.
+Blockchain establishes a decentralized trustworthy distributed ledger system by integrating a peer-to-peer network, a consensus mechanism and a robust cryptographic framework~\cite{nakamoto2008bitcoin}.
+The security and integrity of this kind of framework are fundamentally underpinned by classical cryptographic primitives, among which the asymmetric encryption provides secure identity authentication.

-However, the advent of quantum computing introduces profound, multi-layered security challenges to classical blockchain systems\cite{castiglione2024integrating,fedorov2018quantum,olushola2025cybersecurity}.
-At the cryptographic layer, quantum computers running Shor's algorithm\cite{Shor} can solve integer factorization and discrete logarithm problems in polynomial time, effectively breaking mainstream asymmetric encryption schemes like Elliptic Curve Digital Signature Algorithm\cite{RN3} (ECDSA) and the Rivest-Shamir-Adleman\cite{RN4} (RSA).
-This directly compromises digital signatures and user authentication, which are the bedrock of transaction security.
-Furthermore, at the consensus layer, popular mechanisms like Proof-of-Work (PoW) are also vulnerable.
-For instance, in PoW-based public blockchains, a quantum adversary using Grover's algorithm\cite{Grover} could achieve a quadratic speedup in hash computations.
-This would enable them to monopolize network hashing power and launch a 51\% attack, subverting the ledger's integrity.
-These dual threats to both cryptography and consensus highlight the systemic vulnerability of classical blockchains and underscore the urgent need for a holistic, quantum-resistant architecture rather than piecemeal fixes\cite{yang2023survey,gharavi2024post,sezer2025pp}.
+However, quantum computing may present a multi-layered security challenge to classical blockchains~\cite{castiglione2024integrating,fedorov2018quantum,olushola2025cybersecurity}.
+For example, quantum computers running Shor's algorithm~\cite{Shor} can solve integer factorization and discrete logarithm problems in polynomial time, potentially breaking mainstream asymmetric encryption schemes, such as the elliptic curve digital signature algorithm~\cite{RN3} (ECDSA) and the Rivest-Shamir-Adleman algorithm (RSA)~\cite{RN4}.
+Accordingly, it may compromise digital signatures and user authentication at the cryptographic layer.
+Meanwhile, popular computational mechanisms like Proof-of-Work (PoW) are also vulnerable at the consensus layer.
+Simultaneously, a quantum adversary who performs Grover's algorithm~\cite{Grover} could achieve a quadratic speedup in hash computations.
+This would enable them to monopolize network hashing power and launch a 51\% attack, subverting the ledger's integrity~\cite{yang2023survey,gharavi2024post,sezer2025pp}.
+The dual-threats to both cryptography and consensus highlight the vulnerability of classical blockchains and underscore the urgent need for a holistic quantum-resistant architecture rather than piecemeal fixes.